MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 As the Windows Firewall does not provide the ability to create named IP address sets, e.g., Management VLANs, manual (re)configuration of firewall rules and their source IP address ranges is cumbersome and error-prone.
 We have additionally noticed that port numbers are sometimes mangled while copying firewall rules between policy objects.
-It is therefore strongly recommended that PowerShell scripts be used manage Windows Firewall rules, which is what the `DCFWTool` does.
+It is therefore strongly recommended that PowerShell scripts be used to manage Windows Firewall rules, which is what the `DCFWTool` does.

 ### Static IP Addresses